13 ways to make money from watching videos

 Making money from watching videos is a lot easier than you might think.
 As you likely watch films and ads online in your spare time already, it's such a simple way to earn extra money.

-It's a great way to make money alongside similar ventures like starting a YouTube channel.
 Plus, doing video-related work experience could boost your CV.
-So, if you're hoping to get a job in film, TV or digital media, it's ideal.
+So if you're hoping to get a job in film, TV or digital media, it's ideal.

-There are loads of ways to watch videos for money, and we'll go through the best options here.
+There are loads of ways to watch videos for money.
+We'll go through the best options here.

 How to get paid to watch videos